ianmackenzie/elm-3d-scene/examples/README.md

-smooth rendering to only generate `Mesh` values as needed (usually in `update`, `init` or at the top level, and almost never from `view`) and then cache them as much as possible (store them in your model, or have them as top-level constants). `elm-3d-scene` is set up so that functions in the `Mesh` and `Shape` modules are 'expensive' (should not be called directly or indirectly from `view`) while functions in the `Drawable` module are 'cheap' (so you can freely change what objects are rendered, what transformations are applied to them, what colors to use for them etc. every frame).
+smooth rendering to only generate `Mesh` values as needed (usually in `update`, `init` or at the top level, and almost never from `view`) and then cache them as much as possible (store them in your model, or have them as top-level constants). `elm-3d-scene` is set up so that functions in the `Mesh` module are 'expensive' (should not be called directly or indirectly from `view`) while functions in the `Scene3d` module are 'cheap' (so you can freely change what objects are rendered, what transformations are applied to them, what colors to use for them etc. every frame).
 This will eventually be explained fully in the docs, but just something to keep in mind for now if you try writing your own test scene and get low frame rates.
 (All the existing examples are written with this advice in mind, so you can use them as inspiration.)